wavecommander/panblog/md/base/misc.md

 ***

+"May the gift of consciousness blossom, Ad Infinitum."

 "As the memories fade, I sit and think.
 What was it I cared about again?"

+"Music, not Latin, is the language of Gods"

 ***

 # BLACKNESS

+### Drunken Prose from a darker time

 I feel;